 Key agent, not custodian.

-The Bitcoin Adviser may act as one signer within a client-controlled multisig structure.
-We can support authorised signing workflows, continuity events, and recovery workflows — but we cannot move client Bitcoin alone.
+The Bitcoin Adviser may act as the normal second approval within a client-controlled vault.
+We can support authorised signing workflows, continuity events, and recovery workflows, but we cannot initiate a client transaction or move client Bitcoin alone.

-Key agency is the professional signing role inside collaborative security: continuity support without custody, unilateral control, or surrendering your Bitcoin.
+Key agency is the professional signing role inside collaborative security: continuity support without custody, without the power to start transactions, and without making TBA permanently necessary.

 What key agency means

-- We may act as one key agent in a 2-of-3 multisig structure.
+- We may act as one key agent in a client-controlled vault.

 - We do not pool client assets.